-Almost in the similar vein Mahatma Gandhi observed to maria Montessari at the end of 1931, in Italy itself, that to reach peace in this world and to go from love to love that ensures peace, that consciously or unconsciously the whole world was hungering, we should have to work in two areas - children and education.
-That I feel, fix up today the meaning and goal of education or a new dimension - peace and real or true democracy.
+Almost in the similar vein Mahatma Gandhi observed to Maria Montessari at the end of 1931, in Italy itself, that to reach peace in this world and to go from love to love that ensures peace, that consciously or unconsciously the whole world was hungering, we should have to work in two areas - children and education: That I feel, fix up today the meaning and goal of education or a new dimension-peace and real or true democracy.

-In fact, the Gandhian paradigm is altogether different from other theoreticians in the sense that he had a comprehensive and holistic approach to education, like his attitude to other aspects of life and living, to achieve an equitable, non-domineering, non-exploitative, non-violent social order with maximum individual liberty to limitest possible state-control and raise 'cultured' individuals to sustain the emerging new society.
+Infact, the Gandhian paradigm is altogether different from other theoretians in the sense that he had a comprehensive and holistic approach to education, like his attitude to other aspects of life and living, to achieve an equitable, non-domineering, non-exploitative, non-violent social order with maximum individual liberty to limitest possible state-control and raise 'cultured' individuals to sustain the emerging new society.
 For Gandhiji was more concerned with the quality and content of life and that for all, particularly those in the lower rung of the society or at the receiving end.
-Mere accumulation of knowledge and information by few or status and nearness to power for or so called 'insiders' with vast majority lagging behind or so called 'outsiders' for no fault of theirs, whether in the 'developed' or 'developing' countries or even in the under-developed societies throughout the Globe, dismayed the Mahatma.
+Mere accumulation of knowledge and information by few or status and nearness to power for a few or so called 'insiders' with vast majority lagging behind or so called 'outsiders' for no fault of theirs, whether in the 'developed' or 'developing' countries or even in the under-developed societies throughout the Globe, dismayed the Mahtama.

 Pragmatic as he was with a long-range view, he was also an innovative personality who gave a new meaning and dimension to age-old concepts.
-Gandhiji realized the true purpose of education in the emerging context of his endeavour and reshaped the contents and methodology so that it could reach everyone or all could under one system so that division on any count-economic, gender, caste or creed disappears altogether and 'Sarvodaya' was achieved.
+Gandhiji realised the true purpose of education in the emerging context of his endeavour and reshaped the contents and methodology so that it could reach everyone or all could come under one system so that division on any count-economic, gender, caste or creed disappears altogether and 'Sarvodaya' was achieved.

-He called it basic Education - that which was a minimum necessary for growth of a 'cultured citizen' - 'cultured' because in the ultimate 'power-structure' conceived by the mahatma he is always prepared for supreme sacrifice if need be.
+He called it Basic Education - that which was a minimum necessary for growth of a 'cultured citizen' - 'cultured' because in the ultimate 'power-structure' conceived by the Mahatma he is always prepared for supreme sacrifice if need be.
 It should start from the very base with the parents, to whom a child is exposed first, being the teachers.
-Gandhiji observed at one place that education is a continuous with the necessities of a 'Good' and 'truthful' living, ensuring in the process such living for others.
+Gandhiji observed at one place that education is a continuous process in one's life - from conception to death - and it could be varied in consonance with the necessities of a 'Good' and 'truthful' living, ensuring in the process such living for others.
 Gandhiji's society may be called 'Truth Society' also where 'voluntary control' is a basic necessity that one would have to learn from the very base or early life.